Net migration ‘could be down to around 300,000 in next few years’

 The figures, covering the previous Conservative government’s administration before the general election, have since dropped by 20% and stood at 728,000 in the latest period for the year to June 2024.

-Speaking to the PA news agency, Professor Bell said that the trend on migration figures is now “very clearly downwards” and he expects the trend to “continue and probably accelerate in the next year or two”.
+Speaking to the PA news agency, Prof Bell said the trend on migration figures is now “very clearly downwards” and he expects the trend to “continue and probably accelerate in the next year or two”.

 He said that the body is seeing “very continuous, dramatic declines” in Home Office visa issuance numbers